 The Lowest Rates of Heart Disease around the World

 The French and the Swiss are considered the slimmest people in Europe, and the United States is ranked #1 for obesity in the world.
-Obesity (especially belly fat) from a diet high in sugar (mainly high fructose corn syrup), fried foods in vegetable oil (all fast food and majority of restaurants) and refined carbohydrates leads to inflammation, high blood pressure, diabetes, inactivity and therefore blood vessel damage, heart disease and stroke.
+Obesity (especially belly fat) from a diet high in sugar (mainly high fructose corn syrup), fried foods in vegetable oil (all fast food and the majority of restaurants) and refined carbohydrates leads to inflammation, high blood pressure, diabetes, inactivity and therefore blood vessel damage, heart disease, and stroke.

-Saturated Fat and Heart Disease: No Evidence
+Saturated Fat and Heart Disease: Poor Evidence

 We also have to consider a cleaner agricultural system in France.
 When we look at a study from Brazil – who have also embraced genetically modified crops and therefore heavy pesticide and herbicide use – we find that these chemicals lower testosterone and increase estrogen.
 Chemical agriculture was introduced in the early 1900’s, and use has been compounding since then along with our disease rates.
 GMO’s have pushed this amount even further despite promises that it would require less chemicals.
 Instead, nature created super weeds.